 3. Are Maine Coons Good With Other Cats?

-The ease of transition will obviously depend upon your own cats personality, however, the friendly nature of your Maine Coon means that they are more likely to want to make friends with other cats!
+The ease of transition will obviously depend upon your own cat’s personality, however, the friendly nature of your Maine Coon means they’re likely to want to make friends with other cats!

 4. Do Maine Coon Cats Get Along With Dogs?